-The Irby Luquette Endowment Scholarship was established by Luquette's son, Gary Luquette of Montgomery, Texas.
-The endowment is available each year to award deserving Babe Ruth League graduates with a college scholarship.
+The Irby Luquette Endowed Scholarship was established by Luquette's son, Gary Luquette.
+The scholarship is available each year to Babe Ruth League graduates wishing to further their education beyond high school.
 The financial assistance the students receive from the Endowment Fund may be applied to their college tuition and/or books.
 The Endowment Fund strives to promote the pursuit of higher education by alleviating financial barriers.

 To download an application and the scholarship criteria, please click here .